September 19, 2017 | 35474 Views | By Dan Harlacher

 I see lots of questions from Adobe® Lightroom® users who use ON1 Photo RAW for Effects; but find themselves using other features in ON1 Photo RAW more and more.
 There seems to be an increase in the number of people curious about switching from Lightroom to ON1 Photo RAW.
 So I put together this top ten list to help explain how ON1 Photo RAW was similar to Lightroom and how it is different.
 So if are considering switching from Lightroom, please read on.
 Lets get started!

-Not yet using ON1 Photo RAW and thinking about switching from Lightroom?
-Try it free for 30 days »
+Not yet using ON1 Photo RAW and thinking about a Lightroom alternative?
+Try it free for 14 days »

 - Both Lightroom and ON1 Photo RAW have robust file management tools for browsing, finding and managing your photos.
 In short, they share many of the same fundamental concepts all non-destructive raw processors have.